gdvenugopal88/pytest-regtest/README.md

         # alternative method to record output:
         regtest.write("done")

-If you run this test script with *py.test* the first time there is no recorded output for this test function so far and thus the test will fail with a message including a diff:
+If you run this test script with *pytest* the first time there is no recorded output for this test function so far and thus the test will fail with a message including a diff: